emreyoruk0/E-Commerce_Angular_Nodejs/README.md

 How to Run:
 If you want to download and run this project on your PC, you need to run these commands before run the project;

-On the both of backend and frontend folders:  npm install
+Firstly -> On the both of backend and frontend folders ->         npm install

+Then you need to run this command on backend folder ->            npm start After that you need to run this command on frontend folder ->     ng serve -o